JacobSwierstra/361-project-1/README.md

 called a method that wasn't implemented we would then create it.

 The real struggle began when we started the Swap() method.
-At first my partner and I assumed it would not be the big of a deal, which the swapping part wasn't, but it came when trying to create a deep copy of the DFA to manipulate instead of the original. ....
+At first my partner and I assumed it would not be the big of a deal.
+The problem arised when trying to create a deep copy of the DFA to manipulate instead of the original.
+We tried many different ideas but the solution in the end was taking the long way and manually adiing each element of the DFA to the copy.

 ## Compiling and Using